|

 author Arthur C. Clarke nearly 20 years ago in his novel Rendezvous

+with Rama).
 In addition, this workshop has considered the impact hazards

 associated with comets (both short-period and long-period) and